ava-labs/avalanche-docs/docs/subnets/introduction-to-vm.md

 AvalancheGo provides the consensus engine for every blockchain on the Avalanche Network.
 The consensus engine relies on the VM interface to handle building, parsing, and storing blocks as well as verifying and executing on behalf of the consensus engine.

+This decoupling between the application and consensus layer allows developers to build their applications quickly by implementing virtual machines, without having to worry about the consensus layer managed by Avalanche which deals with how nodes agree on whether or not to accept a block.

 ## Load a VM

 VMs are created as a module, whose binary is registered by a node running `AvalancheGo`, against the **vmID** (binary file name must be vmID).
 VMID is a string that is zero-extended to a 32-byte array and encoded in CB58.